 For take-home examinations, the same regulations apply, where relevant, as for written examinations.
 It is the examiner's duty to ensure that the take-home exam is assessed based on individual performance.
-Not handing in a take-home examination on time is equivalent to submitting blank answer sheets at an examination, unless especially serious grounds exist.18
+Not handing in a take-home examination on time is equivalent to submitting blank answer sheets at an examination, unless exceptional grounds exist.